saptak/saptak.github.io/_posts/2025-04-06-mental-health-analysis-and-support.md

 1. Setup and API configuration with Kaggle's environment
 2. Data acquisition and preprocessing from multiple mental health datasets
 3. Model configuration using Gemini-2.5-pro-exp
-4. Implementation of mental health analysis functions
+4. Implementation of mental health analysis functions with structured output
-5. Development of response generation with evidence retrieval
+5. Development of response generation with evidence retrieval via RAG
 6. Integration of context management for ongoing conversations
+7. Implementation of an agentic workflow using LangGraph to orchestrate analysis, retrieval, and response generation

 ### Code Structure